edenhill/librd/README.markdown

 ## Documentation

-Documentation is still lacking, but each function and concept is described in its `.h` header file.
+Documentation is still lacking, but each public function and concept is described in its `.h` header file while internal functions are described in their `.c` files.

+## Testing

+Regression tests are integrated into the build process.
+The tests are in the `tests/` sub-directory.

 ## Examples

+The test programs in the `tests/` sub-directory serve as examples, but some more explicit examples will be provided in the `examples/` sub-directory.

 More documentation and usage examples will come.
-For now, check the .c files in the tests/ directory for usage examples.